dojoe/K2500-PRAM/README.md

 ## Compatibility

 We tested this in a K2500 and it works like a charm.
+It also works if you have a KDFX installed, it'll fit nicely next to the KDFX board and won't clash with it.

 This will _only_ work in a K2500.
-It is __not compatible__ with the K2000, that one needs a completely different board.
+It is __not compatible__ with the K2000 or the K2600, these both need completely different boards.

-Depending on how you install it, it may physically clash with a KDFX board.
-We couldn't try it since we don't have a KDFX, so if you do, please tell us about it.

 And of course I will assume no responsibility for any problems or damage that may arise from you making your own P/RAM from this design and trying it in a synth.
 Duh ;)

 ## The board